 Semantic representations, lambda calculus, links with unification, logics, and reasoning.

-Discriminative supervised learning models: maximum entropy models (linear regression, logistic regression and Maxent), maximum entropy Markov models, conditional random fields, kernel methods.
+Discriminative supervised learning models: loglinear models, maximum entropy Markov models, conditional random fields, BIO-tagging and chunking.

 Noun phrase coreference resolution.